The Best Irish Stew for St. Patrick’s Day

 Over medium heat, heat butter in a 12 quart Stock Pot.
 Once butter has melted, add in diced onion and cook for 5 minutes or until translucent.
 Add in your flour coated beef and saute the onions until beef begins to brown on the outside, about 10 minutes.

 Add in water to cover (6-8 cups).
 I prefer to use filtered water.
 You could also use beef stock for this, however, I find the flavor is spot on using just water.
 Simmer for 1 hour and 30 minutes or until beef is tender.
 Add in the carrots, turnip, and potatoes and simmer until carrots are fork tender, about 30 minutes.
-Before serving add in parsley and additional salt and pepper.
-Serve with fresh bread.
+Before serving your Irish Stew, add in parsley and additional salt and pepper.
+Finally, serve with fresh bread.

-The perfect pairing for this stew is our Irish Soda Bread.
+The perfect pairing for our Irish stew is our Irish Soda Bread.
 Additional toppings we enjoy are sour cream and additional fresh parsley on top.